The Diadone Method

 "Yes sir, the one with the children?"

 "Yes.
 I want you to get that dark haired child out of there.
-Find out the mother's name and address and tell her that the boy is no longer her responsibility and if I ever find out that she has hit another child she will die a slow and painful death."
+Find out the mother's name and address and tell her that the boy is no longer her responsibility and if I ever find out that she has hit another child I will personally ensure she dies a slow and painful death."

 "I will roll down the window and you can hand him to me."
 Sal had absolutely no idea why he was doing this except for the fact that the child hadn't stopped looking at him the entire time and something about him was calling to Sal.